-Modafinil is a drug that promotes wakefulness and is licensed for treating people who experience excessive sleepiness due to narcolepsy.
-Research has suggested that it may be an effective treatment for the management of multiple sclerosis fatigue in some people where sleepiness is a factor in their fatigue.
-However following the findings of a safety review, the European Medicines Agency recommended that the use of modafinil should now only be associated with narcolepsy.
+Modafinil is a drug that promotes wakefulness and is licensed for treating people who experience excessive daytime sleepiness due to narcolepsy.
+Research has suggested that it may be an effective treatment for the management of multiple sclerosis fatigue in some people where daytime sleepiness is a factor in their fatigue.
+However following the findings of a safety review, the European Medicines Agency recommended that modafinil should now be used only for narcolepsy.

-Recent studies which have reviewed previous research papers on modafinil have found no strong evidence for its use in treating MS-related fatigue.
+A review of research on modafinil found no strong evidence for its use in treating MS-related fatigue.
 Although some potential benefits of the drug were identified, these studies concluded that evidence on the effectiveness of modafinil in treating MS fatigue was weak and inconclusive.

 Amantadine is another drug which is sometimes used to treat fatigue in MS.